marten-seemann/base-drafts/draft-ietf-quic-tls.md

 A QUIC client starts TLS by requesting TLS handshake octets from TLS.
 The client acquires handshake octets before sending its first packet.

-A QUIC server starts the process by providing TLS with stream 0 octets.
+A QUIC server starts the process by providing TLS with the client's handshake octets.

-Each time that an endpoint receives data on stream 0, it delivers the octets to TLS if it is able.
+At any given time, an endpoint will have a current sending encryption level and receiving encryption level.
+Each encryption level is associated with a different flow of bytes, which is reliably transmitted to the peer in CRYPTO frames.
+When TLS provides handshake octets to be sent, they are appended to the current flow and will eventually be transmitted under the then-current key.

+When an endpoint receives a CRYPTO frame from the network, it proceeds as follows:

+- If the packet was in the current receiving encryption level, sequence the data into the input flow as usual.
+As with STREAM frames, The offset is used to find the proper location in the data sequence.
+  If the result of this process is that new data is available, then it is delivered to TLS.

+- If the packet is from a previously installed encryption level, it MUST not contain data which extends past the end of previously received data in that flow.
+[TODO(ekr): Double check that this can't happen].
+Implementations MUST treat any violations of this requirement as a connection error of type PROTOCOL_VIOLATION.

 Each time that TLS is provided with new data, new handshake octets are requested from TLS.
 TLS might not provide any octets if the handshake messages it has received are incomplete or it has no data to send.

-At the server, when TLS provides handshake octets, it also needs to indicate whether the octets contain a HelloRetryRequest.
-A HelloRetryRequest MUST always be sent in a Retry packet, so the QUIC server needs to know whether the octets are a HelloRetryRequest.

 Once the TLS handshake is complete, this is indicated to QUIC along with any final handshake octets that TLS needs to send.
 TLS also provides QUIC with the